rbowsley/lamplighthelp/source/20-3-0_Charge_Module-_Creating_a_Charge_Policy.markdown

 - From the main screen, click on the name of the policy.
 - You can add rules and re-order them in the same way as when you are creating a policy.
-### - Note that if you do edit a policy, the changes will not be applied retrospectively - charges already calculated in a {{work}} record will remain as they are.
+- **Note that if you do edit a policy, the changes will not be applied retrospectively - charges already calculated in a {{work}} record will remain as they are.
 However, if you edit a {{work}} record and keep the same policy, charges will be re- calculated when you save the record.
-It may be better to create a new policy in these circumstances.
+It may be better to create a new policy in these circumstances.**

 ###### charge module